-Setting out from Gananoque, there are several options for a three day kayaking trip in the 1000 Islands – primarily dependent on your experience, comfort level on the water and location of the campsite or oTENTik cabin you’ve either reserved or are hoping to snag.
+Setting out from Gananoque, there are several options for a three-day 1000 Islands kayaking trip – primarily dependent on your experience, comfort level on the water, and location of the campsite or oTENTik cabin you’ve either reserved or are hoping to snag.

-Gananoque to Gordon Island
+1000 Islands kayaking – Gananoque to Gordon Island

-Our trip took us first to Gordon Island for the first night and then to McDonald Island for the second.
+Our trip took us to Gordon Island for the first night and then to McDonald Island for the second.
 On both occasions we stayed in oTENTik cabins.

 The route to Gordon Island is straight forward if the weather is cooperative.
 Leaving on calm water, I thought we’d be able to beeline it to the island in under 90 minutes.
 But an hour in, and the wind blew in, as it tends to do on this section of the St. Lawrence River, so in short order we were riding waves with whitecaps.

 Gordon Island has dedicated landing spots for people staying at the oTENTik cabins accessed at the southwest end of the island.
 A couple of other docks are better suited to sailboats or motorboats as climbing up and out of the kayaks can be tough.

 There’s a beautiful trail around the circumference of Gordon Island that takes you through magnificent stands of old oak trees.
 Look up – it’s an inspiring sight.
 And don’t miss your chance to enjoy one of Parks Canada’s #sharethechair red chair moments either.

-On our trip, the wind didn’t let up until into the night so rather than fight the waves, we figured we’d stay put once on Gordon Island and then make the second day one of exploration en route to McDonald Island, even if meant five or six hours of kayaking.
+On our 1000 Islands kayaking trip, the wind didn’t let up until into the night so rather than fight the waves, we figured we’d stay put once on Gordon Island and then make the second day one of exploration on route to McDonald Island, even if meant five or six hours of kayaking.

 Camelot Island is gorgeous and would be my first choice if I was camping.
 It’s got a sense of space, lovely trails and some of the campsites are very private.

 We were bounced around like plastic yellow ducks in a fast moving rapid, a feeling a new kayaker would not appreciate in the least.
 The final stretch to the landing spot on McDonald Island was also busy with tour boats and motor boats creating quite a wake.

 I was happy to have a swim and chill on the pink granite rocks that are reminiscent of the Georgian Bay.
 It’s definitely a busier island but people tend to congregate on the docks where the larger boats can moor.
 Stay away from there and you’ll have plenty of peace and quiet.

-McDonald Island to Gananoque by kayak
+1000 Islands kayaking – McDonald Island to Gananoque